slavipande/Portfolio/_sections/about-me.md

 A few months into the profession, I started realizing that technical writing had the perfect balance between tech-savviness and writing for me.
 I learned about specific tech writing niches and approaches like developer documentation, API docs, docs-as-code, and static site generators.
 Since then, I've been creating developer tutorials following a docs-as-code setup.
 I especially enjoy the collaboration nature of the docs-as-code approach and how easy and seamless it is to get dev input on your docs.
 The developer documentation realm is a great fit for me and I'm enjoying it big time.

-### Volunteering

-#### Beta-tester for a couple of tech writing courses published online
-#### Joined the local tekom community to help organize events and make the tech writing profession more popular